Tessellation and Lyubich-Minsky laminations associated with quadratic maps, I: Pinching semiconjugacies: Degeneration pair and degenerating arc system

 \parag{Internal landing lemma.} On the other hand, the set of landing points $\skakko{\gam_f(\theta_j)}$ of $\skakko{R_f(\theta_j)}$ is a repelling cycle of period $q$ and their corresponding rays do not divide the plane.
-However, they continuously extend and penetrate though the Julia set, and land at the attracting fixed point:
+However, they continuously extend and penetrate through the filled Julia set, and land at the attracting fixed point: